minkaotic/front-end-notes/notes/TypeScript.md

 - less error prone due to static typing (reducing need for manual validation / sanitisation)
 - additional features that don't exist in JS
 - not just a programming language, but also a powerful compiler that runs over your code and compiles it to JavaScript and provides compile-time errors, making it easier to catch errors earlier on in development
+- adds autocomplete help, e.g. when accessing properties of a typed entity

 > :bulb: TS features are compiled to JS 'workarounds'